FACN8/Pre-course/README.md

-# Pre-course
+# FACN8 pre-course

-Pre-course materials and workshops
+This repository contains pre-course materials and workshops.